Supporting Our Campers

-While we strive to be an inclusive camp, there can be some limiting factors that play a role in our decision-making process as to who we can support: the safety of every camper, the impact on the broader community, and our limited resources.
+While we strive to be an inclusive camp, there can be some limiting factors that play a role in our decision-making process as to who we can support: the safety of every camper, the impact on the broader community, and our finite resources.
 Ultimately, the decision about whether any camper may enroll, and remain, at camp is at the sole discretion of the CEO of Camp Ramah New England in consultation with the camper care team and medical staff.
-Below we attempt to outline our approach to these issues which helps to inform our decision making, while recognizing each situation is unique and not all situations can be possibly or comprehensively addressed in a short document such as this.
+Below, we attempt to outline our approach to these issues which helps to inform our decision making, while recognizing each situation is unique and not all situations can be possibly or comprehensively addressed in a short document such as this.

-- Our camper care team includes the CEO, our Director of Camper Care, senior staff, Yoatzot (Parent Liaisons) and consulting psychologist.
+- Our camper care team includes the CEO, Co-Directors, Director of Camper Care, senior staff, Yoatzot (Parent Liaisons) and consulting psychologist.
 Our yoatzot are often educators or social workers who do not act as therapists, rather as resources to support our campers and staff, helping to understand, guide, support and comfort our campers.
 Our consulting psychologist has been a part of our team for many years and helps to evaluate and develop plans as needed for campers, both before and during the summer.
 Our yoatzot help to implement these plans during the summer and provide appropriate training to our staff.
 While we do not have a therapist on staff in season, we do facilitate connecting campers with their therapists back home.

 - Our counselors are wonderful people who mostly grew up at camp or are emissaries from Israel between the ages of 18-21.
 They receive much training during staff week and regularly during the summer.
 While taking care of campers is their primary concern, they are not trained as therapists and do not accompany campers at every moment of the day.

 - Our awareness of the scope of our staff resources informs our decisions regarding which campers we may successfully support and how best to support them.